 |Denise Howard grew up on a farm in rural Missouri surrounded by animals and nature.
 As soon as she could hold a pencil she started drawing everything, and her world revolved around her art until she finished college.
 She earned a B.A. in Art and a B.S. in Math/Computer Science concurrently from Truman State University, and later an M.S. in Computer Science from Ohio State University, focused on computer graphics.
 She worked for several Silicon Valley companies, was one of the developers of iPhoto at Apple and earned movie credits on Antz and Shrek at PDI/Dreamworks.
 Software engineering left little time or energy for creating art for 25+ years.

 Finally the urge to return to her art became too strong to ignore, so she began committing the time to pursue it as a second career and quickly began receiving local, national and international recognition for her realist colored pencil and graphite work.
 She is a signature member of the Colored Pencil Society of America (CPSA) and the UK Colored Pencil Society (UKCPS), and has Master Pencil Artist Status (MPAS) with the Pencil Art Society (PAS).
-She is president of the northern California chapter of the CPSA.
+She is national Marketing Director of the CPSA.

 She lives in Santa Clara, California with her husband, an Abyssinian cat, and a garden full of native plants and hummingbirds.